NAGURVALI201/git-beginner-tutorials/README.md

-This is readme for the dev branch
+This is read me for the dev branch